 Teaching resources (all age levels)

 This collection emphasizes advice, tips, and resources which can be leveraged in classrooms.
-The collection includes recommendations for science communication good practices, art-science integration, and more.
+The collection includes recommendations for good practices in inclusive scicomm, art-science integration, and more.

 Integrating drawing into university-level courses